These Pool Test Kits Make Water Testing (Almost) Fun

 Ease of Use

-• Liquid pool test kits are the most difficult to use and the easiest to botch.
+• Liquid pool test kits are the most difficult to use and the easiest to misinterpret.
 This is because the test involves applying liquid reagents to samples of pool water with small droppers.
 Applying too many drops, too few drops, or the wrong drops will affect the outcome.
 After this process, the results are compared to a color-coded chart, which can lead to subjective interpretations.
 However, if the measurement is completed correctly, liquid pool test kits are one of the most accurate options.

 • Pool test strips share the same subjective limitations to their accuracy, but these tests are incredibly easy to use.
 Just dip the test strip in a sample of pool water, allow it to change color, then compare the colors on the test strip to the included color-coded chart.